 To help with additional support, you can look at using lacing techniques to make sure that there are no pressure points on your foot.
 This will help reduce pain or even having your foot go numb from the pressure of the laces.
 You could use a wide-foot lacing technique where you skip every other eyelet.

-If you’re still experiencing pain and not getting relief when you’ve changed your shoes, inserted an insole and tried lacing your shoes differently, then it would be best to see your doctor or a podiatrist.
+If you’re still not getting relief when you’ve changed your shoes, inserted an insole or tried lacing your shoes differently, then it would be best to see your doctor or podiatrist.
 It could be that you need custom orthotics to correct your specific issue.

 What benefits will high arch shoes provide?

 If you’re already experiencing pain, then wearing shoes that provide support for high arches can help alleviate the ache.
 They’ll also provide the following benefits:

 - The arch support in the shoe distributes the pressure evenly across the foot and aligns your body.